Advocacy is key to driving business in industries with a limited number of physical touchpoints

 OCADO: An award-winning online supermarket who recognise the value in the small touches.
-The experience is peppered with delightful and useful touches, ready to be shared as 'sticky' stories with your friends: from colour-coded shopping bags so you know which to unpack into the freezer first, to itemised receipts that list your deliver in order of the use-by-date.
+The experience is peppered with delightful and useful touches, ready to be shared as 'sticky' stories with friends: from colour-coded shopping bags so you know which to unpack into the freezer first, to itemised receipts that list your delivery in order of the use-by-date.

 NIKE ID: When this new service that allowed customers to customise their trainers was launched, Nike initially launched it with just a select group of 'mavens': trendsetters and key influencers in fashion, film and music.
 With the association of the hippest people in the business to spread the word, and the service that allowed you to design your own, unique trainer it didn't take long for word to spread.

 - People share information and advocate for social gain, not just financial reward: advocacy is a social act.

 - Advocacy is a selfish behaviour: both financially and socially, customers wish to gain by doing so.

 - The stakes are high when you recommend a service to a peer: there is the potential for glory, but if something goes badly your credibility might suffer.

 - Customers appreciate brands that reward them generously for taking this risk - or equally provide opportunities to gain social kudos for passing on information.

 SPOTIFY: When first launched, this online music streaming service allowed early adopters a limited number of free invites to join that they could share with their friends.
 The more they loyally used the service the more invites they would be sent.
 Trading on exclusivity, these invites became a lucrative social currency and scarceness promoted some people to trade them on auction sites.